srosalest/2DSPP-TS/output/readme.txt

 height of the strip
 unused space of the strip
 for each piece i (i=1,...,n):
-  index i, cartesian x position x_i , cartesian y position y_i and rotation {bool}  of item i.
+  id item i, cartesian x position x_i , cartesian y position y_i and rotation {bool}  of item i.